Homemade Coffee Ice Cream Recipe

 #4 Place the Ice Cream in the Freezer (optional)

-The ice cream will be soft at the end of the 20-30 minute cycle.
-If you like the ice cream like this, begin eating it.
+At the end of the 20-30 minute cycle, the ice cream will be soft.
+If you like the ice cream this way, begin eating it.
 However, I preferred the taste and texture after it had been in the freezer for another two hours.

 Finished coffee ice cream